WordPress/wordcamp.org/.docker/readme.md

 ## Initial Setup

-Follow these steps to setup a local WordCamp.org environment using [Docker](https://www.docker.com/).
+Follow these steps to setup a local WordCamp.org environment using [Docker](https://www.docker.com/). _Assume all command blocks start in the root directory (wordcamp.test) of the project._

 1. Make sure you have Docker installed and running on your system.